Ideas on where to go

 We’ve pulled together some useful info on how you can keep it special, share the North York Moors with everyone and everything, and have a great time whether you’re on foot, bike or horse or just hanging around with friends and family. #ShareWithCare

 Explore our quieter spots

 - Moorland: There’s so much open moorland that can be safely explored.
 Please be careful when choosing where to visit and park.
 There are numerous laybys that are able to accommodate a few cars and many of these are at the start of a public right of way so please use with care, whilst remembering not to block minor moorland roads.
-Keep dogs on lead at all times as it is ground-nesting bird season.
-Look out for chicks and birds in distress!

-- Forests: There are plenty of forest trails for walks, strolls and 'forest bathing'.
+- Forests: There are plenty of forest trails for walks, runs, strolls and 'forest bathing'.
 Forestry England car parks are open including those at Dalby Forest, Clay Bank, Kilburn Woods/The White Horse, Broxa Forest and Silton Forest.
 Please see Forestry England’s website for more details.

 - We have created a list of car parks and toilets within the National Park to help when planning your day.

 - Ordnance Survey’s Greenspace Map is a great resource and can help you find lovely nature spots and parks local to you.

 - Walking Britain website also has lots of local suggestions for walks in the western half of the National Park.